AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ## Methods

-In this section, the methods of determining the reactor's parameters and the details of fabrication can be found.
-The subteam needed to determine the porosity of the sand bed, the average dimensions of the sand grains, and the average cross sectional area of the pipe.
+This section explains the methods of determining the reactor's parameters and the details of the reactor's fabrication.
+In order to calculate the fluidization velocity of the sand bed, the subteam needed to determine the porosity of the sand bed, the average dimensions of the sand grains, and the average cross sectional area of the pipe.

 The fabrication details section describes the composition of the reactor and how the subteam constructed the reactor.